It is an antibiotic prescribed by a doctor, used to kill bacteria that cause certain infections in the body.

 - Non-steroidal anti-inflammatory drugs: such as indomethacin (Indocin, Tivorbex).

 This list does not reflect all medications that interact with amikacin.

 If you have any questions or questions, ask your doctor.

-Amikacin should be avoided in those who are sensitive to any aminoglycoside, since they are cross-allergic (ie, an allergy to an aminoglycoside also confers hypersensitivity to other aminoglycosides).
+Amikacin should be avoided in those sensitive to aminoglycoside since they are cross-allergic (i.e., an allergy to an aminoglycoside also confers hypersensitivity to other aminoglycosides).

-In general, amikacin should not be used with, just before or after another medication that may cause neurotoxicity, ototoxicity or nephrotoxicity.
+Amikacin should not be used with, just before, or after another medication that may cause neurotoxicity, ototoxicity or nephrotoxicity.

-These drugs include: antibiotics (capreomycin, colistin, bacitracin, polymyxin, and vancomycin); ciplastino (used for chemotherapy); antifungal amphotericin B and antiviral acyclovir.
+These drugs include antibiotics (capreomycin, colistin, bacitracin, polymyxin, and vancomycin); cisplatin (used for chemotherapy); antifungal amphotericin B and antiviral acyclovir.